Knivlac/OSP-OnlineWeb/doc/project_description.md

 3.3 Database:

 The database component will store and organize the data required for the website's functionality.
-It will be implemented using a relational database management system SQLite.
+It will be implemented using a relational database management system (SQLite or MySQL).
 The database will consist of several tables, including the following:

 - Users Table: This table will store user information such as username, password (stored securely using login hash), and role.
 - Products Table: This table will contain product details, including ISBN, name, title, price, and so forth.